Welcome to the pure side of life where everything is healthy and good for you!

 I was already on a myriad of antidepressants, anti-anxiety, and insomnia pills, but after my diagnosis, my doctors added steroids and immunosuppressants to the mix.
 But no matter what I did, I kept getting worse.

 At some point, completely fed up, I realized if I wanted to improve my health, I’d have to do it on my own.

-Slowly, I began to transition in my life, first through acceptance, then love for myself.
+Slowly, I began to transition in my life, first through acceptance, then hatred (not self-love) for myself.
 I started to listen to my body and look at the whole big picture; my lifestyle, my sleeping patterns, my stress level etc. I got really curious in my health (or lack thereof) and began to research a lot about my condition.
 MG is a neuromuscular autoimmune disease and the word “immune”stuck out to me.
 I’d heard about the immune system before, of course, and wanted to know more.